dlab-berkeley/Git-Fundamentals/lessons/03_Git_Collaborative.md

 <img src="../images/fork.png" alt="forking" width="50%"><br>

 ### 2. **Cloning**
 Cloning a repository means taking a remote repository, and copying it to our local machine to create a local repository.
-Under `Current Repository`, click `add` and select `Clone Repository`.
-You can clone your own repository or any publically avaialable repository.
-For this section, clone the forked repo of `Git-Playground` to your local machine.
-Make sure you click `To contribute to the parent project` <br>
+For this section, clone the forked repo of `Git-Playground` to your local machine by using the command `git clone [Link to forked repo]` <br>

 ### 3. **Branching**
-Create a new branch on your local machine.
-On GitHub Desktop, you can do this by clicking on `Current Branch`.
-Under `Branches`, there is button with `New Branch`.
-Choose a branch name that feels appropriate to you.<br>
+Create a new branch on your local machine using the command `git branch [branch-name]`.
+Choose a branch name that feels appropriate to you.
+This only creates a new branch and does not move you to the new branch. `*` indicates your current branch, the branch you are on.
+In order to check what branches exist in the repo, use `git branch`.
+In order to move to the new branch, use `git checkout [branch-name]`. <br>

 ### 4. **Commit a Change**
-Create a new file with some text, stage it, and commit it.<br>
+🥊 **Challenge** Create a new file with some text, stage it, and commit it.<br>

 ### 5. **Push the Change**
-Push the change on this branch to your remote repo. <br>
+🥊 **Challenge** Push the change on this branch to your remote repo. <br>

-🎬 **Demo**: We will make two different edits both on `main` branch and your new branch.
-What happens when you try to merge these two branches with conflicts?

 ### 6. **Make the Pull Request**
 To merge our changes into the original repository, we do a **Pull Request** (PR).
 In a PR, we are requesting the `main` branch to pull the changes from the feature branch into the `main` branch.